-• Tap the left part of Baselines or flip the Baseline switch upwards to move the baseline towards the positive direction.

-• Tap the right part of Baselines or flip the Baseline switch downwards to move the baseline towards the negative direction.
+- Rotate the knob located directly below Baseline to move the baseline. - Flip the Baseline switch upwards or downwards to move the baseline towards the positive or negative direction.

-■ Color Map
+Color Map

 Color map is used to select the method for the color-coding of blood flows.